partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 This section proceed in three steps:
  - Section [WINDOWED Clause](#WINDOWED-Clause) explains the core PartiQL WINDOWED structure and the binding tuples created by `WINDOWED` clause.
  - Section [Operations on Partition](#Operations-Over-Partition) explains how to perform operation over the produced partition data.
- - Section [SQL Compatibility](#SQL-Compatibility) shows that SQL's window functions can be explained over by PartiQL's `WINDOWED` clause and window functions.
+ - Section [SQL Compatibility](#SQL-Compatibility) shows that SQL's window functions can be explained over by PartiQL's `WINDOWED` clause and expressions.

 #### WINDOWED Clause